uglyoldbob/iot/readme.md

 - [x] Switch over from javascript to wasm for key generation fully.
 - [x] Add capability of generating the https certificate with one of the certificate authorities during ca generation.
 - [x] Add capability of reading construct response to construct-gui.
+- [x] Allow no tpm2 with the answers data
+- [x] Check for presence of tpm2 asap in construction.
 - [ ] Implement code where todo statements exist.
 - [ ] Allow ca to be intermediate or root.
 - [ ] Add links to a privacy page on each content page.